Archer-Daniels-Midland (NYSE:ADM) Releases FY 2025 Earnings Guidance

-Archer-Daniels-Midland (NYSE:ADM – Get Rating) issued an update on its FY 2025 earnings guidance on Thursday morning.
+Archer-Daniels-Midland (NYSE:ADM – Get Rating) updated its FY 2025 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $6.000-$7.000 for the period.
 The company issued revenue guidance of -.

+The company also recently declared a quarterly dividend, which was paid on Tuesday, March 1st.
+Stockholders of record on Tuesday, February 8th were issued a dividend of $0.40 per share.
+The ex-dividend date of this dividend was Monday, February 7th.
+This represents a $1.60 dividend on an annualized basis and a dividend yield of 1.91%.
+This is an increase from Archer-Daniels-Midland’s previous quarterly dividend of $0.37.
+Archer-Daniels-Midland’s dividend payout ratio (DPR) is currently 33.40%.

-In other news, CEO Juan R. Luciano sold 268,249 shares of the business’s stock in a transaction that occurred on Monday, January 31st.
-The stock was sold at an average price of $74.57, for a total transaction of $20,003,327.93.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, SVP Vincent F. Macciocchi sold 93,110 shares of the business’s stock in a transaction that occurred on Tuesday, February 15th.
-The stock was sold at an average price of $76.70, for a total value of $7,141,537.00.
+In related news, SVP Vincent F. Macciocchi sold 93,110 shares of Archer-Daniels-Midland stock in a transaction that occurred on Tuesday, February 15th.
+The shares were sold at an average price of $76.70, for a total value of $7,141,537.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, SVP Christopher M. Cuddy sold 40,101 shares of Archer-Daniels-Midland stock in a transaction that occurred on Wednesday, February 9th.
+The shares were sold at an average price of $77.49, for a total transaction of $3,107,426.49.
 The disclosure for this sale can be found here.
-Insiders have sold 556,726 shares of company stock valued at $42,167,404 over the last three months.
-1.30% of the stock is currently owned by corporate insiders.
+Insiders have sold a total of 556,726 shares of company stock valued at $42,167,404 in the last 90 days.
+Insiders own 1.30% of the company’s stock.

-Institutional investors and hedge funds have recently modified their holdings of the company.
-EverSource Wealth Advisors LLC purchased a new position in shares of Archer-Daniels-Midland during the 4th quarter worth approximately $33,000.
-Albion Financial Group UT purchased a new position in shares of Archer-Daniels-Midland during the 4th quarter worth approximately $40,000.
-Covington Capital Management increased its stake in shares of Archer-Daniels-Midland by 207.4% during the 4th quarter.
-Covington Capital Management now owns 664 shares of the company’s stock worth $45,000 after purchasing an additional 448 shares in the last quarter.
-Zullo Investment Group Inc. acquired a new stake in Archer-Daniels-Midland during the fourth quarter worth approximately $47,000.
-Finally, Integrated Wealth Concepts LLC boosted its position in Archer-Daniels-Midland by 9.6% during the fourth quarter.
-Integrated Wealth Concepts LLC now owns 3,861 shares of the company’s stock worth $261,000 after acquiring an additional 339 shares during the last quarter.
-75.59% of the stock is owned by institutional investors and hedge funds.
+Hedge funds have recently modified their holdings of the business.
+EverSource Wealth Advisors LLC purchased a new position in Archer-Daniels-Midland in the 4th quarter valued at approximately $33,000.
+Albion Financial Group UT purchased a new position in Archer-Daniels-Midland in the 4th quarter valued at approximately $40,000.
+Covington Capital Management boosted its position in Archer-Daniels-Midland by 207.4% in the 4th quarter.
+Covington Capital Management now owns 664 shares of the company’s stock valued at $45,000 after buying an additional 448 shares during the period.
+Zullo Investment Group Inc. purchased a new position in Archer-Daniels-Midland in the 4th quarter valued at approximately $47,000.
+Finally, Integrated Wealth Concepts LLC boosted its position in Archer-Daniels-Midland by 9.6% in the 4th quarter.
+Integrated Wealth Concepts LLC now owns 3,861 shares of the company’s stock valued at $261,000 after buying an additional 339 shares during the period.
+75.59% of the stock is owned by institutional investors.

 About Archer-Daniels-Midland (Get Rating)